CompTIA Security+ Practice Test (SY0-701)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the concept of risk acceptance in risk management?
+What is the role of risk assessment in managerial controls?

 Answer Description